What is the Theosophical Society?

 - Resolution passed by the General Council of the Theosophical Society, 1949

 This statement affirms the independence and neutrality of the TS.
 Before we proceed any further, it is also useful to consider what the Society is not.
-It is not a so-called 'New Age' organisation, although it is sometimes referred to as the 'mother' of the New Age movement.
+It is not a so-called 'New Age' organisation, although one of its founders, H. P. Blavatsky, is sometimes referred to as the 'mother' of the New Age movement.
 To give some examples, it is not a yoga organisation, an organisation to promote any one spiritual teacher, nor an organisation to promote psychic development.
 Also, it is not an activist organisation, nor a political organisation.
 For those who are interested in activist pursuits and involvement in specific areas of community service, an allied organisation exists known as The Theosophical Order of Service ('TOS').
 Many members of the Theosophical Society, as well as non-members, choose to take part in its activities.

 What is Theosophy?